Risk-averse Fair Multi-class Classification: Numerical Experiments

 In Table.\ref{tab:risk-10small-remove}, the risk values with the 10-class experiment are reported.
 We can clearly see that the numbers here are much larger on average.
 However, the test risk has been greatly reduced for every class by the risk-averse model.
 It further shows that coherent risk measures are very useful when dealing with high-risk environments.

 For a more thorough comparison, we have also calculated the average ROC curve and AUC of each class over all the attempts.
-In the calculation of the curve, one needs to calculate the true positive rate (TPR) and false positive rate (FPR) corresponding to different decision thresholds.
+In the calculation of the function, one has to calculate the true positive rate (TPR) and the false positive rate (FPR) corresponding to different decision thresholds.
 In the Crammer-Singer method, the threshold $t$ is involved in the inequality

 In the general case, when deciding if an observation belongs to class $i$, the threshold is set to 0, which means that if an observation has the highest decision score with the classifier of the $i$th class, then it belongs to the $i$th class.
 In our experiment, we vary this threshold from its minimum possible value to its maximum, and for every class, we calculate its average TPR and NPR over all the attempts.
 Then we plot the ROC curve and report the AUC.
-Similar to any other metrics we use, all these are calculated using both our method and the risk-neutral method on the same training and test set during each attempt.
+Similar to any other metrics we use, all the calculations for both our method and the risk-neutral method are performed on the same training and test set in each attempt.

 Fig.\ref{fig:auc} shows the ROC and AUC of the best and the worst class based on the difference in the AUC scores.
-For the same risk level, we consider the class to be the best when the difference between the AUC scores of the risk-averse method and the score of the risk-neutral method is the largest among the differences of all 10 classes.
-Likewise, when this difference is the smallest, we consider this class to be the worst.
-As we can see, when the risk level is set too high ($c=0.95$), the difference between the two methods is very small, almost invisible.
-When we decrease the risk level to a relatively more appropriate value, $c=0.35$, the risk-averse method begins to perform better compared to the risk-neutral method, showing a larger difference in AUC values and a more significant gap between the ROC curves.
-Moreover, we can see that no matter the risk level, even in the worst case, our method has a higher AUC score, meaning that for all 10 classes, our method does better classification than the risk-neutral method in terms of AUC.
+For the same value of $\kappa$, we consider the class with the largest difference between the AUC scores of the risk-averse method and the score of the risk-neutral method among the differences of all 10 classes.
+Likewise, we identify the class, for which this difference is the smallest.
+When the risk parameter $\kappa$ has too high value ($\kappa=0.95$), the difference between the two methods is very small, almost invisible.
+When we decrease its value to $\kappa=0.35$, the risk-averse method begins to perform better compared to the risk-neutral method, showing a larger difference in AUC values and a more significant gap between the ROC curves.
+Moreover, we see that no matter the risk level, even in the worst case, our method has a higher AUC score, meaning that for all 10 classes, our method designs a classifier that is better in terms of AUC.